goncalopalaio/tuxSkater/README.md

 tuxSkater
 =========

-Video Game written using OpenGL
+Video Game written using OpenGL for the purpose of a School Project.
+This config where made in 2009, so they probably have changed a bit since

 =====================================
 Tux Skater